Not all plastics are created equal.

 Know the items, not the materials.

-Just focus on the item, not the type of plastic
+Just focus on the shape, not the type of plastic

-Your help is wanted!
-The MRF is designed to recognize objects that are on the Recycling Instructions; the MRF is not designed to be able to identify the material an object is made from.
-Because of that, objects that are not on the instructions can cause havoc on the machines and shut down the recycling process.
+The Material Recovery Facility (MRF) that sorts recycling is designed to recognize objects; the MRF is not designed to be able to identify the material an object is made from.
+Because of that, objects that are not accepted can cause havoc on the machines and shut down the recycling process.
 Some of these items are recyclable elsewhere, but since they were improperly placed in a curbside recycling cart they now will end up at the landfill, or contaminate good recyclables causing them to go to the landfill too.
+A common problem plastic is plastic bags, which should never go in your home recycling.
 Do your part, and recycle right.